-Quality Insights provides on-site and virtual technical assistance at no cost to engaged practices who are dedicated to improving cardiovascular (CV) health across their patient population.
-As an active participant in the Pennsylvania Department of Health's National Cardiovascular Health Program, this practice module is designed to support and supplement practice quality improvement efforts related to CV health, hypertension (HTN) and hypercholesterolemia (HCL).
-This CV Practice Module contains a high-level overview of evidence-based information related to the prevention and management of HTN and stroke.
-It is designed to promote and supplement your current quality improvement efforts.
+This Cardiovascular (CV) Health Practice Module provides a comprehensive overview of evidence-based information and resources focused on preventing and managing hypertension (HTN) and stroke.
+The module supports and enhances ongoing quality improvement efforts within healthcare practices.
+Quality Insights offers on-site and virtual technical assistance at no cost to engaged practices dedicated to improving CV health across their patient population.
+As an active participant in the Pennsylvania Department of Health's National Cardiovascular Health Program, this module aims to support and supplement practice quality improvement efforts related to CV health, HTN, and hypercholesterolemia (HCL).

-Sections are highlighted by the "3 As" - Awareness, Assessment, and Action - and include many tools and resources that can also be located on the Quality Insights website.
+Sections are highlighted by the "3 As" - Awareness, Assessment, and Action - and include several tools and resources that can be located on the Quality Insights website.

-Target Audience: Healthcare professionals, including physicians, physician assistants, nurse practitioners, nurses, pharmacists, social workers, and care team members, who are involved in the management of cardiovascular disease (CVD) risk factors and patient care.
+Target Audience: The module was developed for healthcare professionals, including physicians, physician assistants, nurse practitioners, nurses, pharmacists, social workers, and care team members involved in managing cardiovascular disease (CVD) risk factors and patient care.

-Note: Guidelines referenced in this module are provided in brief, summary format.
+Note: Guidelines referenced in this module are provided in a brief summary format.
 Complete recommendations should be reviewed in the original publication(s) and utilized with physician/clinician judgment, with consideration given to a patient's unique needs and circumstances.